nuuuwan/news_lk3_data/README.md

 *2024-10-21 18:00:28* · [`tamilmirrorlk`](https://www.tamilmirror.lk/மலையகம்/நன்கொடையை-இரு-மடங்காக-அதிகரித்தது-இந்தியா/76-345799) · `ta`

+India doubles education aid to Sri Lanka, allocating 600 million rupees for 9 schools in plantation areas.
+Funds will support infrastructure, equipment, and teacher training programs.

+🟩

 Indian High Commissioner to Santosh Ja, Ministry of Education, Science and Technology, Mrs. JM Thilaka Jayasundara, on the 18th of October, on the 18th of October, in the diplomatic documents that confirm the systems of the Government of India to double the donation assistance issued by the Government of India to upgrade nine schools in the plantation areas of Sri Lanka.

 Diplomatic documents were also exchanged.
 With the further allocation of funds at the request of the Sri Lankan government, the total allocation of the Government of India has increased to 600 million Sri Lankan rupees.